thanhtrungvo8401/Portal/README.md

-HOW TO RUN PROJECT
-.env.development
+# LOCALHOST
-> npm run dev: In localhost, development time
+> npm run dev

-.env.production
+.env.development will be loaded (if we dont have .env.local)

+# DEVELOPMENT
 > npm run build
 > npm run start:dev or start:pro

-.env.local
+.env.production will be loaded (if we dont have .env.local)

+# PRODUCTION
+> npm run build
+> npm run start:pro
+.env.production will be loaded (if we dont have .env.local)

-will overide all of these file => .env.local should be added into .gitignore
+# .env.local will overide all of these file
+# => .env.local should be added into .gitignore